SahPet/Academic_researcher/README.md

 # Academic Researcher

 An AI-powered tool for writing well cited (and citation checked) academic paragraphs.
-It leverages multiple LLMs to gather, analyze and synthesize scientific literature.
+It leverages multiple LLMs and internet search and fetch APIs to gather, analyze and synthesize well cited scientific paragraphs.

 ## Features